Our Weekend Skiing at Mt Hutt, New Zealand

 Mt Hutt Accommodation

 Methven is your best option for Mt Hutt accommodation.
-We stayed at the Blue Pub, which was great budget accommodation right in the centre of Methven.
+We stayed at the Blue Pub, which was great budget accommodation right in the center of Methven.
 The fact that it is attached to a pub was also a big plus.

 The Blue Pub restaurant is also awesome and we would highly recommend eating there (try the lamb ragout, you won’t be disappointed!)